-- Then prepare two Married Filing Separately returns (but don't file! - now you should have 3 returns, keep track of the logins!), and
+- Then create new accounts and prepare two Married Filing Separately returns (but don't file! – now you should have 3 returns, keep track of the separate accounts and logins!), and

 - Compare the results between the Married Filing Jointly and the two Married Filing Separately returns.